Lemon mint: planting, hardiness & usage

 The leaves of Mentha x gentilis var. citrata are very delicate with a pleasant lemon scent [Photo: DSGNSR1/ Shutterstock.com]

-Among the huge number of mint varieties, there are not only those with the classic, intense menthol flavour.
-Alongside strawberry mint (Mentha species) or apple mint (Mentha suaveolens), lemon mint (Mentha x gentilis var. citrata) is another mint variety with a fruity-fresh aroma.
-It can be grown in the garden and in pots in a similar way as other types of mint.
-We answer the questions of whether the lemon mint herb is frost tolerant, what to consider when planting lemon mint, and many more in the following article.
+There are more mint varieties than just those with the classic, intense menthol flavour.
+Together with strawberry mint (Mentha species) and apple mint (Mentha suaveolens), lemon mint (Mentha x gentilis var. citrata) is another mint variety with a fruity-fresh aroma.
+It can be grown in the garden and in pots in a similar way to other types of mint.
+Read on to find out all about lemon mint, including how to plant lemon mint, whether it is frost hardy and more.

 Lemon mint: origin and characteristics